emadchelhi/Why-anomalous/README.md

 # Outlier detection analysis of consumers with explanations.

-Welcome to this innovative outlier detection analysis project, where I utilize cutting-edge machine learning techniques to identify anomalous consumer behavior based on their spending patterns.
-The chosen approach is powered by an unsupervised K-Nearest Neighbors (KNN) model with a soft-min distance metric, ensuring accurate detection of outliers.
+Outlier detection analysis project where I utilize machine learning techniques to identify anomalous consumer behavior based on their spending patterns.
+The chosen approach is based on an unsupervised K-Nearest Neighbors (KNN) model with a soft-min distance metric, ensuring accurate detection of outliers.
 Additionally, our model offers robust explainability through feature-based explanations, providing insights into the factors driving these anomalies.

 **Business Case**: Enhancing Customer Insights and Product Strategy